jtheulier/bouquet-java-sdk/README.md

 # bouquet-java-sdk

-This is a Java SDK for [OpenBouquet server](http)s://github.com/openbouquet) API.
+This is a Java SDK for [OpenBouquet](https://github.com/openbouquet) API.
-Please have a look to [OpenBouquet Analytics] (https://www.openbouquet.io).
+Please have a look to [OpenBouquet web site](https://www.openbouquet.io).

 ## Requirements